ShahriarAhnaf/LC-3-VM/README.md

 **Operation Codes**
 Each opcode represents one task that the CPU "knows" how to do.
 There are just *16 opcodes* in LC-3.
 Everything the computer can calculate is some sequence of these simple instructions.
 Each instruction is 16 bits long, with the left 4 bits storing the opcode.
 The rest of the bits are used to store the parameters.

+**PROCEDURE**
+Here is the procedure we need to write:

+1. Load one instruction from memory at the address of the PC register.
+2. Increment the PC register.
+3. Look at the opcode to determine which type of instruction it should perform.
+4. Perform the instruction using the parameters in the instruction.
+5. Go back to step 1
 *How to launch VM*

 *How to develop programs for the VM*